yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/meetings/2022-winter-neuro-head-neck-group-meeting.md

   * Finalise CT protocols (15:40-15:55)

   * AOB If we get to this early we can discuss what MR protocols we can look at next
+minutes: T﻿his meeting did not go ahead as planned as the guest speakers could not attend.
+Postponed for the future.
 ---